ovh/docs/pages/web/web-paas/configuration-app/web/guide.en-ca.md

 * `allow`: Whether to allow serving files which don't match a rule (*true* or *false*, default: *true*).
 * `headers`: Any additional headers to apply to static assets.
 This section is a mapping of header names to header values.
 Responses from the application aren't affected, to avoid overlap with the application's own ability to include custom headers in the response.
 * `rules`: Specific overrides for a specific location.
 The key is a PCRE (regular expression) that is matched against the full request path.
-* `request_buffering`: Most application servers do not support chunked requests (e.g. fpm, uwsgi), so $partner_full enables `request_buffering` by default to handle them.
+* `request_buffering`: Most application servers do not support chunked requests (e.g. fpm, uwsgi), so Web PaaS enables `request_buffering` by default to handle them.
 That default configuration would look like this if it was present in `.platform.app.yaml`:

 ```yaml
 web: